 - A Border Control Post to enable UK Border Force to carry out additional physical checks on goods

 - An area for a range of Office of Transit functions

-Further changes will occur on 1st July 2021 when all goods will require Full Customs declarations at the point of import.
+Further changes will occur in January 2022 when all goods will require Full Customs declarations.

 A new information and advice site is now open at Pont Abraham services in Carmarthenshire serving hauliers bound for Pembroke Dock and Fishguard.
-A joint initiative between the Welsh Government and the Department for Transport, this facility will enable hauliers to discuss with trained staff the new customs procedures changes coming into effect and what they mean for them.
+A joint initiative between the Welsh Government and the Department for Transport, this facility enables hauliers to discuss with trained staff the new customs procedures and what it means for them.

-From January, the site will also enable hauliers to test whether they have completed relevant paperwork, thereby reducing the risk of being turned away at the port.
+The site also enables hauliers to test whether they have completed relevant paperwork, thereby reducing the risk of being turned away at the port.